New omicron variant stokes world fears, triggers travel bans | Health

 - Belgium

-A World Health Organisation panel named the variant “omicron” and classified it as a highly transmissible virus of concern, the same category that includes the delta variant.
-The WHO suggested the variant could pose greater risks than delta, which is the world's most prevalent variant and has fuelled relentless waves of infection on every continent.
+A World Health Organization panel named the variant “omicron” and classified it as a highly transmissible virus of concern, the same category that includes the delta variant.
+The WHO suggested omicron could pose greater risks than delta, which is the world's most prevalent variant and has fuelled relentless waves of infection on every continent.

-Early evidence suggests an increased risk of reinfection compared to other highly transmissible variants, the WHO said.
+Early evidence suggests an increased risk of reinfection compared with other highly transmissible variants, the WHO said.
 That means people who contracted COVID-19 and recovered could be subject to catching it again.

-In response, the United States and Canada joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa.
+In response, the United States and Canada joined the European Union and several other countries in instituting travel restrictions on visitors from southern Africa, where the variant brought on a fresh surge of infections and is thought to have originated.

-Medical experts, including the WHO, warned against any overreaction before the variant that originated in southern Africa was better understood.
+Medical experts, including the WHO, warned against any overreaction before the variant was better understood.
 But a jittery world feared the worst nearly two years after COVID-19 emerged and triggered a pandemic that has killed more than 5 million people around the globe.

 “We must move quickly and at the earliest possible moment,” British Health Secretary Sajid Javid told lawmakers.